eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 The EDDIE Framework solves this problem by:

-- Providing a single entry point for EPs to request data across multiple regions.
+- Providing a single entry point for Eligible Parties to request data across multiple regions.
 - Managing the customer permission flow through the Permission Facade.
 - Acting as an integration layer between heterogeneous regional systems (via Regional Connectors).
 - Enabling standardized data access through Data Needs, regardless of the original source.
 - Ensuring compliance with European regulations, including Directive (EU) 2019/944 and GDPR.

-## How do EPs and customers interact with the EDDIE Framework?
+## How do Eligible Parties and customers interact with the EDDIE Framework?

-1. Setup by EP
+1. Setup by Eligible Party
-   - The EP installs the EDDIE Framework on their infrastructure.
+   - The Eligible Party installs the EDDIE Framework on their infrastructure.
-   - The EP configures Regional Connectors for the PAs and MDAs in the regions where they operate.
+   - The Eligible Party configures Regional Connectors for the PAs and MDAs in the regions where they operate.
-   - The EP defines one or more Data Needs representing the data required for their services.
+   - The Eligible Party defines one or more Data Needs representing the data required for their services.

 2. Customer permission
-   - The EP embeds the EDDIE Popup in their service application.
+   - The Eligible Party embeds the EDDIE Popup in their service application.
    - Customers interact with the Popup, which forwards the request to their PA.
    - The customer accepts or rejects the permission request via their PA’s portal.

 3. Data provisioning
    - Once permission is granted, the Regional Connector retrieves the relevant data from the MDA.
-   - Outbound Connectors deliver this data to the EP’s services.
+   - Outbound Connectors deliver this data to the Eligible Party’s services.

 4. Permission management
    - Customers may revoke permissions via their PA.
-   - EPs can monitor or terminate active permissions through the Admin Console.
+   - Eligible Parties can monitor or terminate active permissions through the Admin Console.

 ## How does the EDDIE Framework integrate with other EDDIE components?

 - With AIIDA: The framework uses AIIDA as a specialized Regional Connector for in-house real-time data streams.
-- With the Marketplace: The Marketplace helps customers discover EPs and their services, but no data flows through the Marketplace itself.
+- With the Marketplace: The Marketplace helps customers discover Eligible Parties and their services, but no data flows through the Marketplace itself.
 Data exchange always happens through the EDDIE Framework once permissions are granted.

 ## Deployability

 The EDDIE Framework is deployable on commodity infrastructure (cloud or on-premise).
-It follows a container-based architecture, allowing EPs to enable only the connectors they need.
+It follows a container-based architecture, allowing Eligible Parties to enable only the connectors they need.
 <!-- This ensures scalability, resilience, and flexibility for integration with evolving regional infrastructures.   -->